Nestle staff sought to help Lonza production for Moderna vaccine -Swiss TV

-Healthcare & PharmaceuticalsNestle staff sought to help Lonza production for Moderna vaccine -Swiss TV

-Drugmaker Lonza Group (LONN.S), under pressure to find workers to help speed production of Moderna Inc's (MRNA.O) COVID-19 vaccine, is recruiting temporary employees from food giant Nestle (NESN.S) to staff Swiss plants making ingredients for the shot, state broadcaster RTS said on Tuesday, citing sources.
+ZURICH (Reuters) -Drugmaker Lonza Group, under pressure to find workers to help speed production of Moderna Inc’s COVID-19 vaccine, is recruiting temporary employees from food giant Nestle to staff Swiss plants making ingredients for the shot, state broadcaster RTS said on Tuesday, citing sources.

 Lonza, which has declined to comment on any delays, previously said three new production lines slated to produce Moderna vaccine in Visp, Switzerland, could take months to reach “cruising speed”.